Track (moving medium): Punched tape

 On Punched tape, also known as paper tape, a track runs the length of the tape and all tracks are recorded in parallel.
 References to the number of tracks sometimes use the word channel or level.
 Five level tape is used for Baudot, eight-level for ASCII and twelve level for carriage control tapes.

 Magnetic tape reels and cartridges

 On analog audio tape, a track runs the length of the tape and typically contains a single channel; stereophonic and quadraphonic recording use multiple tracks.

 On digital tape, a track runs the length of the tape; typically all tracks are written and read in parallel.

 Magnetic cards and strips

 On magnetic cards and magnetic strips used as storage media, a track runs the length of the card or strip; typically multiple tracks are written and read in parallel and considered to be a single logical track.

-The NCR CRAM, RCA Model 3488 Random Access Computer Equipment and RCA 70/568-11 Mass Storage Unitused magnetic cards in a magazine (deck for CRAM).inch).
+The NCR CRAM, RCA Model 3488 Random Access Computer Equipment and RCA 70/568-11 Mass Storage Unit used magnetic cards in a magazine (deck for CRAM).

 The IBM 2321 Data Cell used magnetic strips in a cell and subcell.
 The tracks had variable length count key data (CKD) records.